 Making the Sensory Bin

 You can also use small plastic tubs for mini sensory bins.
 This is a purple paper tray box from Target (in the Dollar Spot during back to school).
-Lakeshore Learning has them also, but any plastic tub will work.
+Lakeshore Learning has them too, but any plastic tub will work.
 I put purple, blue, and green rice with magnet letters and sight word cards to create a mini word work center.
-Students pick a sight word card, say the word, find the letters to build the word.
-Lastly, they write it on the dry erase board.
-This activity is simple, FUN and hands-on word work.
+Students pick a sight word card, say the word, and find the letters to build the word.
+Lastly, they write it on the dry-erase board.
+This activity is simple, FUN, and hands-on word work.
 You could also do this activity with student names!